ajvincent/ts-morph-structures/docs/guides/StructureClasses.md

 ## Creating from scratch

-Where you see a [structure](../reference/structure-types.md) (where the name ends with `Structure`), there is an equivalent structure implementation class (where the name ends with `StructureImpl`).
+Where you see a [structure](../reference/structure-types.md) (where the name ends with `Structure`), there is an equivalent structure implementation class (where the name ends with `Impl`).
 For example:

 ```typescript
 // simplified for readability